What is snake case?

-Snake case is a naming convention in which a developer replaces spaces between words with an underscore.
+Snake case is a naming convention where a developer replaces spaces between words with an underscore.

 Most object-oriented programming languages don't allow variable, method, class and function names to contain spaces.
 The snake case -- also commonly seen as snake_case -- naming convention replaces spaces with underscores to create descriptive variable and method names from multiple words without a compile time error.

-The snake case name is derived from the associated imagery of underscores representing snakes that slither on the ground between words.
+The snake case name is derived from the associated imagery of underscores that represents snakes that slither on the ground between words.

 Snake case examples